Topic-wise Exploration of the Telegram Group-verse: Topic Characterisation

 \subsubsection{Message length}

 Figure~\ref{fig:message-length-ccdf} shows the ECCDF of the length of {\it textual} messages for each topic.
 Since message length may be influenced by language, we consider only messages written in English-dominated groups.
 We observe some great distinctions across topics.
 On one hand, \textit{Darknet} groups are dominated by very long messages (80\% longer than 100 characters).
-A manual check unveils that most messages contain samples of illicit content people trade.
-The same can be said for \textit{Bookmaking} and \textit{Technologies} groups, where long messages describe bookmaking websites, experiences and results of betting, or devices to sell.
-In \textit{Erotic}, people advertise their services.
-Conversely, \textit{Linguistics} and \textit{Politics} groups are dominated by very short messages in which people debate or provide suggestions (80\% shorter than 30 characters).
-In a nutshell, the presence of ``advertisement'' messages inflates their length, while discussion-driven groups see a predominance of short messages.
+A manual check unveils that most messages contain samples of illicit content people trade, such as bank account credentials, credit cards, passports and SSNs.
+Conversely, in \textit{Bookmaking} and \textit{Technologies} groups, long messages describe bookmaking websites, betting experiences and results, or offer details about devices for sale.
+In \textit{Erotic} groups, long messages are used to advertise services and sell content, some of them repeated multiple times (observe the steps in the ECCDF).
+On the other hand, \textit{Linguistics} and \textit{Politics} groups are dominated by very short messages in which people debate or provide quick suggestions (80\% shorter than 30 characters).
+At last, steps in the distribution might suggest the presence of repeated automated messages (mostly spam), further analysed in Section \ref{subsec:repeated_sharing}.

-At last, steps in the distribution signal the presence of repeated automated messages (mostly spam).
+\textit{\textbf{Main takeaways:} There appears to be a correlation between message length and promotional content, with longer messages linked to advertisements, while discussion-driven groups to shorter messages (e.g., compare Bookmaking and Linguistics in Figure~\ref{fig:message-length-ccdf}).}